Get

 Sick cat medicines

 It can be difficult to know for sure if a cat was abused.
-Certain signs, such as fear of strangers (or of a certain gender), excessive hiding, misdirected aggression, or extreme aggression, along with a variety of other signs, might indicate that a cat has had a difficult background.
-Since it is often tough to know, it never hurts to approach these cats slowly, and with respect.
+Certain signs, such as fear of strangers (or of a certain gender), excessive hiding, or misdirected or extreme aggression, along with various other signs, may indicate that a cat has had a difficult background.
+While it is often tough to know for sure, you should always approach these cats slowly and with respect.

-If you are trying to take the next step and care for an abused cat, the challenge can be well worth the effort, as these cats can become loving additions to the right family.
-The hard part, if you suspect a cat was abused, is knowing how to care for them.
-So, if you are looking to add an abused cat to your house, or if you’re simply looking for general tips, here are seven ways to help care for an abused cat.
+If you are trying to take the next step and care for an abused cat, know that the challenge can be well worth the effort, as these cats can become loving additions to the right families.
+The hard part is knowing exactly how to care for them.
+So, if you want to add an abused cat to your household or are simply looking for general tips, here are seven ways to help care for an abused cat.

 The 7 Ways to Care for an Abused Cat

-If there was recent abuse, and the cat has suffered visible injury, then medical care is a no brainer.
+If there was recent abuse and the cat has suffered a visible injury, medical care is a no-brainer.
 Recent or current physical injuries, even if they look to be healing, should be cared for under veterinary supervision.

-However, if the cat you are wanting to care for simply has a history of abuse that is not recent (e.g., months or years prior), then you may have other options.
-While these cats should still see a veterinarian regularly, you may sometimes choose to give them more time to acclimate to people or the household, before introducing a veterinarian into the mix.
+However, if the cat you want to care for simply has a history of abuse that is not recent (e.g., months or years prior), you may have other options.
+While these cats should still see a veterinarian regularly, you may choose to give them more time to acclimate to people or the household before introducing a veterinarian into the mix.
 This can be especially important when bringing the cat to a veterinary clinic.

-There are also some good alternatives to traditional veterinary care.
-This can include home visits by a vet, or finding a local feline-only clinic to become the cat’s doctor.
-Some veterinarians may offer tele-consultations as well—though the extent of these is often fairly limited by practice law.
+There are also good alternatives to traditional veterinary care.
+These can include home visits by a vet or a local feline-only clinic.
+Some veterinarians may also offer tele-consultations, though the extent of these is often fairly limited by practice law.

-And, if the cat you are caring for is having behavior issues, feline behavior medicine has come leaps and bounds in recent years.
+If the cat you are caring for is having behavior issues, feline behavior medicine has come leaps and bounds in recent years.
 So, finding a good feline veterinary behaviorist is generally easy.
 Better yet, these consultations are often well-suited to telemedicine.
-So, many times, you can accomplish a lot to help your furry feline without even having to leave home.
+So, many times, you can do a lot to help your furry feline without even having to leave home.

-If you will be travelling to the vet (or anywhere, for that matter) with your cat, it helps to acclimate them to the carrier they will be travelling with.
-Find one that is big enough to fit your cat—ideally, the length of your cat, so that their tail can stretch out without touching the sides.
+If you will be traveling to the vet (or anywhere, for that matter) with your cat, it helps to acclimate them to the carrier they will be traveling with.
+Find one that is big enough to fit your cat—ideally, it’s the length of your cat, so their tail can stretch out without touching the sides.
 Bed carriers may be an exception to this rule!
-Ensure there are at least two ways for your cat to go in and come out—so a door where the top easily comes off, or two different doors.
+Ensure that there are at least two ways for your cat to go in and come out, so there should either be a door where the top easily comes off or two different doors.

 vet holding burma cat